 Get College Credit

 You may be able to earn college credit for the PADI Open Water Diver course!

 The Scuba Gear You Use

 In the PADI Open Water Diver course, you learn to use basic scuba gear including a dive computer, and standard accessories.
+We will provide everything you need except for what we consider your personal gear (Mask, fins, boots, snorkel).
 You will wear a full wet-suit in both the pool classes and during your checkout dives.

 The Learning Materials You’ll use

-The cost of the open water diver course is $300.00 and includes books, dive table, gear rental, and your checkout dives.
-We do not charge extra for your checkout dives like other places do!
-You will need to supply your own snorkeling equipment: Mask, Fins, and Snorkel, and we recommend you consider booties and gloves if you will be doing your checkout dives in the spring or early summer.
+The cost of the open water diver course is $300.00 and includes books, dive table, gear rental, and your open water checkout dives.
+We do not charge extra for your checkout dives like other places do they are include in the cost of your certification!
+These four required dives are conducted in a local lake that will vary depending on the time of year you choose to complete your certification.
+At one of the lakes (Wazee) there is a small fee to gain admittance to the park–not more that about five dollars usually (and well worth it).
+All other lakes have no additional costs involved.
+Checkouts are conducted between May and October.
+Remember you will need your own snorkeling equipment: Mask, Fins, and Snorkel, and we recommend you consider booties and gloves if you will be doing your checkout dives in the spring or early summer.